Skip links

 June 25, 2024

-The Chang’e 6 mission’s atmospheric reentry probe successfully re-enters the Moon’s far side, carrying precious samples of rocks and lunar regolith collected near the lunar South Pole.
+The Chang’e 6 mission’s atmospheric reentry probe successfully re-entered the Moon’s far side, carrying precious rock and lunar regolith samples collected near the lunar South Pole.

 June 14, 2024